585hubert/Genre_Synthesis/README.md

 taking into account both the function of the given speech, alongside any stylistic choices made by the speaker.

 The architecture used for Genre Synthesis is modular.
-The benfit of this approach is that you can replace any of the components with a different architecture (which, the more in the future it is, the better it probably is.
+The benfit of this approach is that you can replace any of the components with a different architecture (which, the more in the future it is, the better it probably is).
 In this particular research paper, 4 genres were synthesised: TEDTalk, Documentary, News Broadcast, and Stand-Up Comedy.
 Each genre was subsequently split according to the gender of the speaker.
 Naturally, more are possible.

 ## Walkthrough